We The #1 Most Common Question About Moss Walls

 Live Moss

-That being said, there are a few ways to compensate and make growing moss indoors possible.
+That being said, there are a few ways to compensate and make growing living moss indoors possible.

-Using a terrarium or large jar that is mostly enclosed is one of the most common.
-By adding material to mimic the natural environment of moss – a plant or two, a small piece of live moss (which you can buy online) soil, and rock for it to grow on.
-You only need to mist it occasionally, ensure it has bright light and you will be able to see your moss slowly grow.
+Using a terrarium or large jar that is mostly enclosed is one of the most common for indoor moss gardens.
+By adding material to mimic the natural environment of moss – a plant or two, a small piece of live moss (you can buy moss online) soil, and rock for it to grow on.
+You only need to mist your moss plants occasionally, ensure it has bright light and you will be able to see your moss growing slowly.

 This is incredibly rewarding!
 We all love to watch living things grow and develop and moss is no exception.
-The soft, green beauty of moss is universally attractive.
+The soft, green beauty of a moss garden is universally attractive.

-If you are looking to grow a wall of moss indoors, this will take a quite bit more effort.
-Misters and supplemental light will be needed.
+If you are looking to grow moss on a wall indoors, this will take a quite bit more effort.
+Misters and supplemental light will be needed to keep moss alive.
 This will add humidity to your space and, as with every water feature, there is maintenance required to prevent mineral buildup in the misters or on the surfaces.
-You will also need to remember to add water and prevent the system from losing power or failure.
-This level of maintenance is not desirable for the average person or business.
+You will also need to remember to add water and prevent the system from losing power or failing.
+This level of maintenance for living moss is not desirable for the average person or business.

 - Never needs to be watered